Kenya national cricket team: ODI status

 The first opponents for Kenya in 2001 were Sri Lanka A, who toured Kenya in January, playing two first-class matches and four one-day matches.
 Both first-class matches were drawn, and Sri Lanka A won the first two one-day games, with the final two being abandoned.
-The West Indies came in August for two first-class games and a three match ODI series.
+The West Indies came in August for two first-class games and a three-match ODI series.
 The first first-class game was won by the West Indies, with the second being drawn, and the three ODIs all went the way of the visitors.
-Kenya then played an ODI triangular tournament in South Africa in October, playing against India and the hosts, and picked up a second ODI win over India.
+Kenya then played an ODI triangular tournament in South Africa in October, against India and the hosts, and picked up a second ODI win over India.

 Zimbabwe A toured Kenya towards the end of the year, losing a first-class series 1–0 and a one-day series 3–2.

 Kenya toured Sri Lanka in early 2002, playing three first-class and three one-day matches against Sri Lanka A. Sri Lanka A won all three of the first-class games, but Kenya won the one-day series 2–1.
 The MCC toured Kenya shortly after this, playing one three-day match and six one-day matches against the national side.
 Five of the one-day matches went the way of the Kenyans before the sixth one-day match and the three-day match were abandoned.
 Kenya then played in the ICC 6 Nations Challenge tournament in Windhoek, Namibia, playing against Canada, Namibia, the Netherlands, Sri Lanka A and Zimbabwe A. Kenya won the tournament, beating Sri Lanka A by 3 wickets in the final.
 In August/September, Kenya hosted an ODI triangular tournament against Australia and Pakistan, losing all four of their matches.
 This was followed by a place in the 2002 ICC Champions Trophy, though Kenya lost to the West Indies and South Africa, failing to progress beyond the first round.

 Namibia toured Kenya in November, playing four one-day games.
 Kenya won the series 2–1, with one game being abandoned.
 Kenya then toured Zimbabwe to round off the year, playing three one-day matches against Zimbabwe A, and a three-match ODI series against the full Zimbabwean side.
 Zimbabwe won the ODI series 2–0, with one match finishing in a no result, and Zimbabwe A won their series against Kenya 2–1.